lihuama/cs2italy/docs/_texts/02_topics.md

 ## Computational Social Science Theory
-- Theoretical work that generates new insights, connections, and frameworks for computational social science research.
+*Theoretical work that generates new insights, connections, and frameworks for computational social science research*
 - Theoretical discussions/concepts in computational social science
 - Science and technology studies approach to computational science work
 - Practical problems in computational social science